 - Personalised strategies to blood donation

 The BTRU is the umbrella for two large studies: INTERVAL and COMPARE.
-There are many research projects utilising data from these studies.
+Blood donors that participated in these studies gave consent for their samples to be stored and used for research purposes.
+The data derived from these samples comprise the INTERVAL BioResource and the COMPARE BioResource.
+There are numerous research projects utilising data from these studies.

 In the UK, men donate blood every 12 weeks and women donate every 16 weeks.
 But why do we follow these intervals?
 In over 100 years of blood donation practice, INTERVAL is the first-ever trial to assess the impact of varying the frequency of blood donation on donor health and the blood supply.